Ken Paxton, Texas Attorney General, Supports School Which Expelled Student For Not Standing For Pledge

 India Landry refused to stand for the Pledge of Allegiance at her school and was expelled for doing so and has now found herself with a powerful enemy, Ken Paxton, the Texas Attorney General, reports BBC.

-After being expelled Landry filed a lawsuit against the Cypress Fairbanks Independent School District which administers her former school, Windfern High School.
+After being expelled, Landry filed a lawsuit against the Cypress Fairbanks Independent School District which administers her former school, Windfern High School.
 Landry was expelled in 2017 and filed a lawsuit arguing that her right to free speech was violated and thus the district was breaching the constitution.

-With tension looming over the flag and standing for it in particular, Paxton has jumped in to show his support for the conservative side.
-The move comes with Paxton facing re-election in November and polls are showing that race could be tight according to NBC DFW.
-That led to Landry’s attorney Randall Kalilnen to one clear conclusion.
+With tension looming over the flag and standing for it in particular, Paxton jumped in to show his support for the conservative side.
+The move comes with Paxton facing re-election in November and polls are showing that race could be tight, according to NBC DFW.
+That led to Landry’s attorney Randall Kallinen to one clear conclusion.

 “The reason he’s challenging this case is that it’s election time.”